-The following information outlines the University approval process to undertake a full-time internship, and the visa implications of doing so.
 Note that ‘internship’ could cover paid or unpaid internships, placements or work experience.
 This information applies whether the internship will take place in the UK or overseas, and whether it is remote from the internship premises or in person.

 Where an approved internship is being undertaken in the UK, either with a UK-based organisation or remotely for an overseas company, the following will also apply:

-• The internship details, including the name of the internship provider and internship dates, will need to be reported to the Home Office by the International Student Office.
+- The internship details, including the name of the internship provider and internship dates, will need to be reported to the Home Office by the International Student Office.
 You would be emailed to confirm when this has been reported.

-• You may require a letter for the internship provider in relation to your student visa for right to work purposes.
+- You may require a letter for the internship provider in relation to your Student visa for right to work purposes.
 This letter can be requested from the International Student Office once leave to work away has been approved.

-Applying for a new student visa to return to study at the end of the intermission period will require you to complete the full visa application process.
-You would need to pay the visa application fees again including the immigration health surcharge for the duration of the new student visa.
-Your new student visa would cover your thesis submission deadline, which will have been extended in line with the intermission period.
+Applying for a new Student visa to return to study at the end of the intermission period will require you to complete the full visa application process.
+You would need to pay the visa application fees again including the immigration health surcharge for the duration of the new Student visa.
+Your new Student visa would cover your thesis submission deadline, which will have been extended in line with the intermission period.

 For internships undertaken in the UK:

-• In order to undertake an internship in the UK, you would need to apply for an alternative visa, such as a temporary work-related visa.
-Whether this is possible and can be supported by the internship provider would need to be discussed with the host organisation.
-If it can be supported, the host organisation would also need to provide you with guidance on the requirements for the application and whether you would be eligible to apply for this visa inside the UK.
+- You would need to obtain an alternative visa, such as a temporary work-related visa.
+You would need to discuss with your internship provider whether this is possible and can be supported by them.
+If it can,the host organisation would also need to provide you with guidance on the requirements for the application and whether you would be eligible to apply for this visa inside the UK.

-• If you switch to a work-related visa in the UK, this may have an impact on your eligibility for the Graduate visa depending on what stage of your PhD you would be taking a break from study.
+- If you switch to a work-related visa in the UK, this may have an impact on your eligibility for the Graduate visa depending on what stage of your PhD you would be taking a break from study.

 The period between submission of thesis for examination until you receive the official notification of your viva outcome is considered by the University to be a vacation period.
 As such you would be able to work full-time on your student visa, although restrictions on the type of work would continue to apply.
 The duration of this period can vary and is unlikely to be known at the point you submit your thesis for examination.
 It will depend on both when the viva will be arranged and when the outcome considered formally.
 This may mean making arrangements for an internship during this time may not be straightforward.
 You are advised to contact the International Student Office with the specific details of your plans so that you can be advised based on your circumstances.